my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 Test date: Barton Route, Examiner: Claire is nice.

-If changed address, better to apply for "change of address" before taking the test, that way, the driving license will be sent automatically to your correct address.
+If changed address, better to apply for "[change of address on your provisional driving licence](https://www.gov.uk/change-address-driving-licence)" before taking the test, that way, the driving license will be sent automatically to your correct address.
 The process will be faster.

+Change address need to send algong BRP card.
+Meaning can't travel for at least one month.